theopensystemslab/planx-new/doc/how-to/how-to-setup-planning-constraints-for-a-team.md

-# How to enable planning constraints for a team and setup granular Article 4 responses
+# How to setup granular Article 4 responses

 ## Context 🖼️
-Planx queries planning.data.gov.uk to fetch data about constraints for councils participating in ODP.
-The ability to query constraints via the Planning Constraints component in Planx is disabled by default for new teams.
-This is to prevent the component displaying "false negatives" for early testers - eg saying that the site does not overlap with any constraints, when actually there isn't yet a local available data source for it to check against.
+PlanX queries planning.data.gov.uk to fetch data about constraints for councils participating in ODP.
+The ability to query constraints is controlled in the PlanX Editor via the Planning Constraints component.
+By default, the Planning Constraints component is configured to only fetch classified roads from the Ordnance Survey Features API.
+This is to prevent the component displaying "false negatives" for unavailable data sets - eg saying that the site does not overlap with any constraints, when actually there isn't yet a local available data source for it to check against.
 The Planning Data API response shape currently looks identical for a non-overlapping constraint with available data and for one without available data.

 Our `/gis` API sets the passport variable `articleFour` by default for _any_ entities in the `article-4-direction-area` dataset.
 But Article 4s are a unique case where individual entities within the _same_ dataset reflect _different_ policies.
 So, rather than `articleFour`, councils actually want each entity to correspond to its' own passport variable - eg `articleFour.council.something`.

 ## Process ⚙️
-1. **Council** - Shares & publishes their data on planning.data.gov.uk
+1. **Council** - Shares & publishes their `article-4-direction-area` dataset on planning.data.gov.uk

-2. **Planx** - Updates `team_integrations.has_planning_data` record on production with `true` to enable queries.
-This will automatically sync to staging on the next scheduled Github Action run, or you can kick it off manually.

-(Note that it's common for councils to be ready to complete steps 1 & 2 well before steps 3-5; that's completely okay for testing, but all steps should be completed before a service "goes live".)

-3. **Council & Planx content team** - Write `articleFour` flow in Planx editor and fill out "GIS spreadsheet" googlesheet template.
-Content team creates a Trello ticket in "New requests" when this is complete.
+2. **PlanX content team** - Sets up the `articleFour` flow for the council in the PlanX Editor and, where applicable, fill out "Article 4 directions" Google Sheets template.

-4. **Planx** - Create a new metadata template in `apps/api.planx.uk/modules/gis/service/local_authorities/metadata/{council}.ts`.
+3. **PlanX team** - Creates a new metadata template in `apps/api.planx.uk/modules/gis/service/local_authorities/metadata/{council}.ts`

 It should be formatted like this:
 ```ts